SydShafferLab/Cellori/README.md

 # Cellori (Cell Origin)
-A fast and robust algorithm for clustered nuclei segmentation.
+A fast and robust intensity-based algorithm for clustered nuclei segmentation in fluorescence microscopy images.

 ## General
 The Cellori algorithm segments nuclei by applying a Gaussian filter to smoothen out background noise, calculating local thresholds to isolate the foreground, and splitting clustered nuclei via local maxima analysis.
 Masks are obtained using the watershed algorithm.